 5. Analyze Your Graph

 Now that you have created your slope graph, you can analyze the relationship between your variables.
-(See Also: How To Automatically Copy Cells In Google Sheets)
+(See Also: How To Get Mean On Google Sheets)

 Look for trends, patterns, and outliers in the data.
 A positive slope indicates a positive relationship (as one variable increases, the other increases), while a negative slope indicates a negative relationship (as one variable increases, the other decreases).